 - Your own well-being: If you’ve been sexually abused by a physiotherapist, knowing there is an investigation and potential consequences may play a role in your healing process.

 We recognize that coming forward with a complaint about sexual abuse or sexual misconduct can be very difficult.
-When you call for assistance or to make a complaint, you will speak to Physiotherapy Alberta’s Complaints Director.
+When you call for assistance or to make a complaint, you will speak to Physiotherapy Alberta’s Conduct Coordinator.
 This person is very familiar with the complaint process and can give you an idea of what to expect.
-You can speak to this person on the phone by calling 780.702.5390.
+You can speak to this person on the phone by calling 780.438.0338 ext 360.
 At this time, you may remain anonymous or use an alias.
 If you later decide to make a formal complaint, it must be submitted in writing, identify your true name and be signed.

-When your complaint is received, the Complaints Director will conduct or appoint an investigator to conduct an investigation.
-The investigator will contact you to discuss your concerns and obtain additional information.
+After your complaint is received, the appointed investigator will contact you to obtain additional information.
 If you prefer, you may bring someone with you for support.
 The investigator will ask you to explain what happened as clearly and in as much detail as you can possibly provide.

 The investigator will contact other individuals or institutions who may have relevant information as part of the investigation.